QubesOS/qubes-doc/external/privacy-guides/tails.md

 5. Configure Tails at start up.

-6. Once the Tails qube has started, configure networking in the qube.
+6. Once the Tails PedOS VM has started, configure networking in the PedOS VM.

-    -  Check the IP address allocated to the qube - either from GUI Manager, or ```qvm-ls -n Tails``` in Konsole.
+    -  Check the IP address allocated to the PedOS VM - either from GUI Manager, or ```qvm-ls -n Tails``` in Konsole.
 (E.g. `10.137.1.101` with gateway `10.137.1.1`)
-    -  In the Tails qube, open systems menu in top-right corner.
+    -  In the Tails PedOS VM, open systems menu in top-right corner.
 Select "Wired Settings", and change  IPv4 configuration from "Automatic (DHCP)" to "Manual".
     -  Enter the Address:   `10.137.1.101`  in our example.
     -  Enter the Netmask:   `255.255.255.0`
     -  Enter the Gateway:   `10.137.1.1`  in our example.